Prosecutors are investigating Volkswagen CEO Matthias Müller over diesel scandal

 The Stuttgart prosecutor confirmed Wednesday that it was investigating Müller on suspicion of market manipulation following a complaint from the German financial regulator, Bafin.

-Volkswagen chairman Hans Dieter Pötsch and former CEO Martin Winterkorn are also under also investigation.
+Volkswagen (VLKAF) chairman Hans Dieter Pötsch and former CEO Martin Winterkorn are also under also investigation.

 Müller was head of Porsche when the scandal broke in 2015, but was elevated to group CEO following the resignation of Winterkorn.